Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Parameterization of Expressive SDEs on r-Polyhedra

-Here, $d(u, v, z) \geq 0$ is the shortest distance from $z$ to the boundary of $\mathcal{H}(u, v)$, and $\alpha, \beta > 0$ are constants that determine how quickly to transition between $f(z)$ and $c(z)$.
+Here, $d_s(z) \geq 0$ is the shortest distance from $z$ to the boundary of $\mathcal{H}(u_s, v_s)$, and $\alpha, \beta > 0$ determine the transition rate between $f(z)$ and $c(z)$.
 They can be learned jointly with the model parameters.
-The intuition behind \cref{eq:w} is that $w(z)$ should approach $1$ as $z$ approaches the \emph{closest} of the $S$ boundaries.
-As such, we take a convex combination of distances from $z$ to each boundary, weighted by a softmin; this, in a sense, ``selects'' the closest distance.
+The intuition behind \cref{eq:w} is that $w(z)$ should approach $0$ as $z$ approaches the \emph{closest} of the $S$ boundaries.
+As such, we take a product of distances from $z$ to each boundary, weighted by a softmin; this, in a sense, ``selects the closest distance.''
 By taking a product of these weighted distances, we obtain a function that is $0$ at all boundaries and positive elsewhere, using $\tanh$ to ensure $w(z) \in [0, 1]$. \cref{fig:intuition} (top-left) visualizes $w(z)$ for different polyhedra.